w3f/polkadot-wiki/docs/learn-auction.md

 Each period of the range 1 - 4 represents a 6-month duration for a total of 2 years
 ```

-Each parachain slot has a maximum duration of 2 years.
-Each 6 month interval in the slot is divided
+Each parachain slot has a maximum duration of 2 years, divided into 6-month periods.
+More than one
-into its own `lease period`.
-More than one continuous `period` is a `range`.
+continuous period is a range.

-Several auctions will take place in the preceding months before a set of parachain slot leases
-begin.

 Bidders will submit a configuration of bids specifying the DOT amount they are willing to bond and
 for which ranges.
 The slot ranges may be any continuous range of the periods 1 - 4.